More questions than answers in slayings of Boston doctors

 A backpack full of jewelry

-During Teixeira's arraignment Monday in his room at Tufts Medical Center, Suffolk Chief Trial Counsel John Pappas offered a few details about the slayings.
+During Teixeira's arraignment in his room at Tufts Medical Center, Pappas offered a few details about the slayings.

-Pappas said Boston police received two 911 phone calls -- one from the front desk at the luxury Macallen Building in South Boston to report that it had received a concerned call from a friend of Field, and the other call from the friend himself.
-The friend allegedly received a text message from Field saying that he was in trouble and that there was a gunman in his apartment.
+The prosecutor said Boston police received two 911 phone calls -- one from the front desk at the luxury Macallen Building in South Boston to report that it had received a concerned call from a friend of Field, and the other call from the friend himself.
+The friend allegedly received a text message from Field shortly before 8 p.m., saying that he was in trouble and that there was a gunman in his apartment.

-When police arrived, they entered the penthouse apartment.
-They encountered Teixeira and a gunfire erupted, with Teixeira getting hit in his left hand, abdomen and leg.
+When police arrived at 8:38 p.m., they entered the penthouse apartment after finding keys on the floor outside the front door.
+They encountered Teixeira and a gunfire erupted.
+Teixeira was hit in his left hand, abdomen and leg.
+He was wearing gloves and dark clothing, authorities said.

+The suspect allegedly told police a gunman in the building was prepared to fire at them, Pappas said.

-After Teixeira was detained, police found Field and Bolanos dead.
+After Teixeira was detained, police found Field and Bolanos.
 They also found what could be a critical piece of evidence -- a black backpack in a "conspicuous" location, according to Pappas.
 The bag was full of jewelry, presumably belonging to Bolanos.

 Conley told reporters that the black bag was not in Teixeira's hands when he was shot.
 The bag was found near the door.
 At least one knife was found at the scene.

-During the hospital-room arraignment, Teixiera's eyes were closed for most of the hearing, though he was able to respond with one-word answers.
+During the arraignment, Teixiera's eyes were closed for most of the hearing, though he was able to respond with one-word answers.

 An 'enormous loss'